 Without a doubt, Galle fort is very easy on the eye.
 Picture a scene of tightly packed stone dwellings scattered on a flat surface, houses and building are so tightly compact that most of the time there is no distance between 2 buildings.
 All building is in Old Dutch style with a steep roof, big verandah, big windows and large doors.
 Rows of picturesque houses, shops and mansions line the narrow cobbled streets painted in various distinctive pastel shades and the view from the southern part of the rampart is dominated by the Wolvendaal Church, originally built by the Dutch as a church.

-Must take a walk on the walking path
+Must take a walk on the walking path on you Bentota to Galle trip

 The maritime walking path which stretches along the high-rise wall of the fort is quite something special on every evening on warm sunny days, when the diminishing sun reflects in the sea.
 It is a safe haven for many couples to enjoy the romance of nightfall.
 Many families are also occurring here as the day’s windup to chill-out by the sea breeze.